 - Periodically include a lunch-box surprise.
 This doesn’t need to be time-consuming and elaborate.
 Simple gestures, such as sprinkles in a food container or a fun napkin, can bring a smile.
 Occasionally, I’ll include muffins baked in fun cupcake liners and, on May 4, I always pack my kids a Star Wars-themed lunch.

 - Show an interest in learning more about them.
 A fun and easy way that my family has changed things up is to use conversation-starter card sets.
 We’ve learned a lot about each other that way and kids absolutely love them.
+They’re also fun when extended family or friends visit.

 - Apologize when you lose your cool or handle a situation in a way you regret.